Understand the scientific laws that make fluid power work and some basic pressure formula.

 The energy loss caused by the orifice restriction will be converted into heat within the fluid.
 While these losses are not ideal you will typically need a higher pressure drop to give better actuator control.

-It is likely that any actuators used will also cause a small loss of system pressure.
+Nearly all actuators and many valve spools contain elastomer or similar material seals to reduce leakage.
+However, because seals have face to face contact they will also cause a small pressure loss due to friction.
 Cylinder seals, for example, will typically generate a 3-4 bar pressure loss e.g. you will need to add 4 bar to the cylinder load pressure before it will start moving.

-Supply Pressure = Load Pressure + Valve Pressure Drop + Pipeline and Component Pressure Losses.
+Supply Pressure = Load Pressure + Valve Pressure Drop + Seal friction losses + Pipeline Losses.

 Of course, the above equation assumes there is no significant tank return line pressure.
 If the cylinder has meter out control or the exhaust line pressure is above atmospheric pressure, then you must add this to the equation, times piston area ratio.